Chapter 3:

 "Yes, grandpa," she confirmed.
 "I was just about to go start homework..."

 "It's late," he declared.
 "You're supposed to have gone to bed by now.
-You telling me you haven't even started h...homework yet?"
+You telling me you haven't even started homework yet?"

 "Please don't do that!"

-She said it a bit louder than she intended, and her grandfather's expression showed he didn't like the increase in her tone.
-Her heart skipped a beat, knowing she had to recover quickly.
+She said it a bit louder than intended, and her grandfather's expression showed he didn't like the increase in her tone.
+Her heart skipped a beat, knowing she had to recover.

-She left it at that, doing her best to hold back her tears.
-She knew how much of a gamble it had been to convince them to let her do this class.
+She was on thin ice.
 If it weren't for Sensei convincing them that it could help improve her grades further and give her more energy for chore-work, they would've never agreed.
-To lose it so soon after having claimed that victory would've been too painful.
+She couldn't bear losing it so soon...

 With that, he fumbled his way back to the living room.
-Ren took no chances at the opportunity she was given.
-She darted for her bedroom and closed the door.
+Ren took no chances; she darted for her bedroom and closed the door.

-The school bell rang, signaling the end of the period.
+The school bell rang, signaling the end of the day.

 "Stop by my desk on the way out to grab your graded tests!" the teacher yelled out over the crowd before the chaos started up.